fawda123/BASEmetab_script/README.md

 * `method_comp.R` Comparisons of Odum and BASEmetab methods for the different attempts

-* `apaobscmp.R` Comparison of observed DO metabolic estimates using BASEmetab, EBASE, and Odum for 2012 Apalachicola data
+* `apacmp.R` Comparison of observed and detided DO metabolic estimates using BASEmetab, EBASE, and Odum for 2012 Apalachicola data

 * `dat_proc.R` Data prep for interoperability between packages